grisha/grisha.github.com/source/_posts/2015-03-10-influxdb-data.markdown

 [InfluxDB](https://github.com/influxdb/influxdb) might be able to fill this gap, it certainly aims to.

-I was curious about how it structures and stores data and since there wasn't much documentation on the subject, I figured I'd document my findings.
+I was curious about how it structures and stores data and since there wasn't much documentation on the subject and I ended up just reading the code, I figured I'd write this up.
 I only looked at the new (currently 0.9.0 in RC stage) version, the previous versions are significantly different.

 First of all, InfluxDB is distributed.
 You can run one node, or a bunch, it seems like a more typical number may be 3 or 5.
 The nodes